-- a) Landed fuel cost for 1 (one) month corresponding to the NAPAF duly taking into account the mode of operation of the generating station on gas fuel and liquid fuel; - b) Liquid fuel stock for 1⁄2 (half) month corresponding to the NAPAF, and in case of use of more than one liquid fuel, cost of main liquid fuel duly taking into account mode of operation of the generating stations of gas fuel and liquid fuel; - c) Operation and maintenance expenses for one month; - d) Maintenance spares @ 30% of operation and maintenance expenses; and - e) Receivables equivalent to 2 (two) months of Capacity Charge and Energy Charges for sale of electricity calculated on NAPAF duly taking into account the mode of operation of the generating station on gas fuel and liquid fuel.
+- a) Landed fuel cost for 1 (one) month corresponding to the NAPAF duly taking into account the mode of operation of the generating station on gas fuel and liquid fuel; - b) Liquid fuel stock for 1⁄2 (half) month corresponding to the NAPAF, and in case of use of more than one liquid fuel, cost of main liquid fuel duly taking into account mode of operation of the generating stations of gas fuel and liquid fuel;

+- c) Operation and maintenance expenses for one month; - d) Maintenance spares @ 30% of operation and maintenance expenses; and - e) Receivables equivalent to 2 (two) months of Capacity Charge and Energy Charges for sale of electricity calculated on NAPAF duly taking into account the mode of operation of the generating station on gas fuel and liquid fuel.

 The Petitioner in its Petition has claimed an amount of Rs.
-21.59 Crore and Rs.
-17.48 Crore respectively for FY 2019-20 and FY 2020-21 as interest on working capital.
+16.26 Crore and Rs.
+25.33 Crore respectively for FY 2020-21 and FY 2021-22 as interest on working capital.

 As discussed in the Tariff Order dated 24.10.2017, the Commission vide its Order dated 17.04.2017 allowed the Petitioner to forego interest on working capital in lieu of non-chargeability of rebate by UPCL while making payment of generation bills raised by the Petitioner.
 However, based on the submission made by the Petitioner, it appears that UPCL is not complying with the directions issued by the Commission in the matter.
-In this regard, as discussed in Chapter 2 of this Order, the Commission advises the Petitioner to file a separate Petition on account of non-compliance of the Commission's directive by UPCL and its intention to forego its option of not charging Interest on Working capital from UPCL in lieu of non-chargeability of rebate by UPCL, however, any views on the same will be given only after hearing UPCL in the matter.
+In this regard, as discussed in Chapter 2 of this Order, the Petitioner has filed a separate Petition in the matter on which necessary directions have been given vide Commission's Order dated 23.03.2021.

-Accordingly, in line with the decision taken in the Tariff Order dated 24.10.2017 and aforesaid discussions, the Commission has not considered any interest on working capital while approving the AFC for FY 2020-21 for the Petitioner's plant.
+Accordingly, in line with the decision taken in the Tariff Order dated 24.10.2017 and aforesaid discussions, the Commission has not considered any interest on working capital while approving the AFC for FY 2021-22 for the Petitioner's plant.